mperkins707/peercoinpi/README.md

 ##### Advanced Technical Details

 Peercoin PI can be run on Raspberry PI device.

 It serve a web server which communicate with the `peercoind` RPC command-line.
 Local is using Docker-compose to run and build frontend.

-Everything is done on the device.
+Everything is runs on the device.
 Only UI is served to the user with a web server.

+#### Version 1.0.0

+- Switch between testnet and mainnet for users to be able to test Peercoin PI with test coins beforehand.
+- Web UI connected to the Peercoind RPC command-line.
+- View of balances and mints
+- Settings with network information
+- Warning of use (non-production version: own risks)

+##### Roadmap

+- [ ] Automatic clam of 1,000 TEST PPC to try out
+- [ ] Automatic node discovery when first use.
+Peercoin PI Discovery Node on local.
+- [ ] Setup a website for it
+- [ ] Adding community based project inside the Dashboard ( Immutable Place, Christmas messages )